Ambrosia/clickerheroes-docs/readme.md

-# Clickerheroes docs
+# Clicker Heroes docs

-This is a manual effort by me to keep some document things about [Clickerheroes](https://www.clickerheroes.com/) found nowhere else on the web.
+This is a manual effort by me to keep some document things about [Clicker Heroes](https://www.clickerheroes.com/) found nowhere else on the web.

 ## Docs